-- Steerable PCA: Fast and accurate Principal Component Analysis for computing the eigen-images and eigenvalues of a set of 2D raw images and their in-plane rotations.
+- Steerable PCA and image restoration: Fast and accurate Principal Component Analysis for computing the eigen-images and eigenvalues of a set of 2D raw images and their in-plane rotations.
 Those who use MSA (Multivariate Statistical Analysis) for compression and de-noising of their raw 2D images should definitely try our Fourier-Bessel Steerable PCA algorithm as a viable alternative.

-- Class Averaging: A new algorithmic pipeline that finds for every 2D raw image in the data set its nearest neighbors in terms of similar viewing directions.
+- Class Averaging: An algorithmic pipeline that finds for every 2D raw image in the data set its nearest neighbors in terms of similar viewing directions.
 Our class averaging procedure is fast (nearly linear running time in the number of images) and succeeds at remarkably low levels of signal-to-noise ratio.
 The algorithm uses steerable PCA, Wiener filtering, rotational invariant representation of 2D images using bispectrum, fast randomized SVD, fast randomized nearest neighbors search, fast 2D alignment of images, and dimension reduction using vector diffusion maps.
 Try our class averaging procedure as an alternative to the MSA classification algorithm or the reference-free alignment procedure.

 - Angular Reconstitution from Common Lines: The Fourier Projection Slice Theorem implies that the orientations of three projection images can be determined from their common lines, which is the foundation of the angular reconstitution method (van Heel 1987; Vainshtein and Goncharov 1986).
 Our toolbox provide several common-line based algorithms that utilize the information in the common lines between all pairs of images simultaneously, leading to an assignment of orientations that is as consistent as possible with the common lines.
 Our approaches use convex optimization and semidefinite relaxation, spectral methods and Bayesian approaches, and work for both uniform and non-uniform viewing angle distributions.